ldeso/klima.leodesouza.net/src/whitepaper.md

 2. A **Risk Governance** token that combines with the capital token to shape the risk profile of the underlying Carbon portfolio.

-The new tokens are named KLIMA and KLIMAX respectively, noting that the original token name carries through to the Asset Token reflecting the original utility.
+The new tokens are named KLIMA and KlimaX respectively, noting that the original token name carries through to the Asset Token reflecting the original utility.
 For the purposes of the document we shall refer to these tokens as&nbsp;**A** and&nbsp;**G** where brevity is required.